Technical Interview, How to Prepare and Crack It 2023

 - A Phone Call or Video Screening: The organization preferred your resume and wants to know more about you.
 This brief and casual screening stage is intended to check whether you are qualified and suitable for the role.
 The initial stage of the technical interview is where they decide if you are eligible for the following rounds of the technical interview.

-- Assignments or Homework method: This round in the technical interview involves programming or logic problems for you to finish before qualifying for the in-person interview.
+- Assignments or Homework method: involves programming or logic problems for you to finish before qualifying for the in-person interview.
 A great way to limit the number of applicants going to the next round depending on qualified and unqualified candidates in terms of coding abilities.

 - A Remote Technical Screen: Sometimes this round is not necessary for many companies.
 However, this part of the technical interview often includes a screen share and pair-programming scenario, where you will work together with an interviewer through a problem or a set of problems.